 Another alternative is to use the foam blocks that come with most canoe roof top carrier systems as bases for your seat.
 They are typically cheap, the average roof top system comes with 4, and costs $20 to $40.

 Place the blocks under the rails of the aftermarket seat to gain a little height under your seat which helps in clearing some of the on deck obstructions.
 They can be moved and adjusted to help you fit almost any kayak.
 The Malone Canoe and Kayak Carrier Blocks cost less than $40 at Amazon.
 You can find them at most sporting goods stores as well.

 Here are a few good aftermarket kayak seats that, with a little work, can be modified to fit your kayak and make your paddles comfortable and dry.
 It’s time to ditch the flat gel seat for something better.

 The Ascend Deluxe Kayak Seat.
 This is the standard seat on the Ascend D10 which Bass Pro sells as an aftermarket seat.
 They are extremely popular and usually back-ordered.
 You can also find them on Ebay from time to time, but they also sell out very quickly.

 The Ascend Swivel Kayak Seat

-Bass Pro also sells the aftermarket Ascend Swivel Seat, for $99.99 which is a great choice for sit on top kayaks with a relatively flat deck, or if you want to customize a slightly lifted platform that lets you spin 360 degrees.
+Bass Pro also sells the aftermarket Ascend Swivel Seat, which is a great choice for sit on top kayaks with a relatively flat deck, or if you want to customize a slightly lifted platform that lets you spin 360 degrees.
 You can also mount this seat to the top rails of your kayak, something I will experiment with on our Pescador 10.